Book Title: Katy

 The Plot of Katy is very similar to What Katy Did.
 Katy is forbidden from meeting up with her crush at the skateboard park (because her skateboard was confiscated for another misdeed previously).
 However, she attempts to go by herself and gets lost.
 This causes her to be grounded and left home alone, which ultimately leads to her accident.
 She falls off a home-made swing.

 This leaves her badly hurt and she is left with a permanent injury that prevents her from walking again.
-The Plot is about how well Katy can adapt to her new condition, how it causes her friends to treat her differently and how she copes making new friends.
+The plot focuses on three things.
+How well Katy adapts, how her friends treat her and how she copes.

 With her new friends, Helen and Dexter and the support of her family, Katy starts her journey as a disabled individual.
 She also learns that not all friends will change their attitude towards her.
 There’s even a little cute pre-teen romance.